 Passivation is a chemical treatment performed on stainless steel to remove any free irons on the material surface that could cause corrosion.
 All standard catalog needles are mildly passivated during our wash cycle.
 If additional passivation is required (to ASTM-967 Method E standards), a special order is required.
 Our wash system has been validated as meeting the Cleanliness, Limits of Acidity & Alkalinity & Limits for Extractable Metals per ISO 7864 (Sections 4,5,& 6).
 In addition, parts washed per our procedure have been tested as Pyrogen Free.

 Procedure needles are manufactured for use in specific medical procedures.
-While Cadence no longer offers a standard line of procedure needles in our catalog, we can custom manufacturer procedure needles to your design.
+While does not offer a standard line of procedure needles in our catalog, we can custom manufacturer procedure needles to your design.

 Yes.
 Cadence's custom manufactures needles to customers' specifications.
 We can modify any of our standard needles or make a new needle to your specifications.
 Cadence is also a leading OEM needles manufacturer and our needles are used in today's leading medical device solutions.

 Animal Feeding Needles (AFN), or as they are also commonly referred to as Gavage Needles, are needles with a ball affixed to the tip of the needles.
 These needles are used to introduce food directly into the animal's stomach.
 The ball is designed to prevent accidental rupture of the esophagus.
 Cadence manufactures both re-usable AFNs and disposable ones.

 For most custom needles our minimum order is 1 dozen (12 each) needles.
 Typical delivery for custom needles is 4-6 weeks.
 We also offer an expedited service reducing the lead-time to 2-3 weeks.
 Custom needles requiring special materials (non-stock tubing) will experience lead times of 8 weeks or more.
 Minimum quantity may also increase due to special-run requirements by tubing mills.

 Yes.
 Cadence offers a variety of coating options: PTFE coating to increase lubricity and isolate tubing from corrosive material,s Parylene coating, all of the above including electrical insulation, Ceramic-like coating (Our PSX coating series) similar to the above but with greatly enhanced durability of the coating.